 • Use the "Import from file" option for each workflow

-• Start with core workflows first, then specialized agents
+• Start with the router agent first, then specialized agents

 • Use the Dockerfiles and docker-compose.yml files provided in mcp-server-dockerfiles to build and run your servers